Early Irish law: Payment for wounding

 Although early Irish law recognised a distinction between intentional and unintentional injury, any type of injury was still normally unlawful and requiring compensation.
 The main exception is injuries received when the victim has gone into a place where an injury is likely.
 In all other cases, an injurer was responsible for paying a fine.
-The legal text "The Judgments of Dían Cécht" goes into considerable detail in describing the fines based on the location of the wound, the severity, and in some cases the type.
+The legal text Bretha Déin Chécht "The Judgments of Dían Cécht" goes into considerable detail in describing the fines based on the location of the wound, the severity, and in some cases the type.

 According to that text, the payment was decided by a physician after nine days.
 Prior to that, the victim was cared for by his family and a physician.
 Some suggest that the effects of the wound would be clear to a physician at that point if not before.
 First, either the victim would have died if such was likely, or it would be clear that the patient was in danger.
 If the first was the case, the injurer had to face punishment for murder, and in the second he had to pay a heavy fine called a crólige báis, "blood-lying of death."
 If the victim had recovered but his wound was still present, it was measured and a fine paid.
 Bretha Déin Chécht describes that the wound was measured according to how many grains of a certain plant fit in the wound.
 The higher the status one was, the smaller the grain used.
 Thus, there are nine grains mentioned in the text, from a grain of wheat to a bean.
 If the wound did not heal, and thus the physical blemish was a problem for the victim's honour, further payments were required.

 Early Irish law saw certain locations, known as the "twelve doors of the soul" were considered particularly severe.
 It has been suggested that this is because of the potential for such wounds to turn deadly, although the law texts do not suggest any reason.
 In such cases, the physician was entitled to a greater share of the fine—one half.
 Similarly, if the wound is one of "the seven principal bone-breakings," or if it causes constant vomiting or bloody urine the physician also received a greater fee.

 Sick maintenance

 If it seemed that the patient would recover but still needed nursing, the injurer was responsible for that.
-This was known as sick maintenance, rendering variously crólige, folog n-othrusa, folog, or othrus in different texts. goes into great detail about this process, describing how the injurer had to find a suitable location and move the victim.
+This was known as sick maintenance, rendering variously crólige, folog n-othrusa, folog, or othrus in different texts.
+Bretha Crólige goes into great detail about this process, describing how the injurer had to find a suitable location and move the victim.
 Then the injurer had to pay for food for the victim and a retinue—which could be considerable depending on the victim's rank.
 The injurer also had to provide someone to fulfil the victim's duties while he was incapacitated.
 He also had to pay a fine for the missed opportunity for procreation if appropriate.